cp2k/cp2k/docs/methods/properties/optical/bethe-salpeter.md

 ```
 &GW
-  SELF_CONSISTENCY      G0W0      ! can be changed to EV_GW0 or EV_GW
+  SELF_CONSISTENCY      evGW0         !
+We strongly recommend to use evGW0 (and PBE) for BSE runs
   &BSE
     TDA                 TDA+ABBA      !
 Diagonalizing ABBA and A
     SPIN_CONFIG         SINGLET       ! or TRIPLET
-    NUM_PRINT_EXC       20        !
+    NUM_PRINT_EXC       15            !
 Number of printed excitations
     ENERGY_CUTOFF_OCC   -1            !
 Set to positive numbers (eV) to
     ENERGY_CUTOFF_EMPTY -1            ! truncate matrices A_ia,jb and B_ia,jb
+    NUM_PRINT_EXC_DESCR -1            !
+Number of printed exciton descriptors, -1 to default to NUM_PRINT_EXC
     &BSE_SPECTRUM                     !
 Activates computation and output of optical absorption spectrum
       ETA_LIST 0.01 0.02              !
 Multiple broadenings can be specified within one run
     &END BSE_SPECTRUM
+    &NTO_ANALYSIS
+      STATE_LIST 1 2 8                !
+List of states for which NTOs are computed
+      CUBE_FILES T                    !
+Write cube files for NTOs
+      STRIDE 6 6 6                    !
+Coarse grid for smaller example cube files
+    &END NTO_ANALYSIS
   &END BSE
 &END GW
 ```